Samsung Galaxy Buds3 Pro Headphones Review

 -0.62 dB

 The Samsung Buds 3 Pro's mid-range target compliance is outstanding.
 For the most part, the response closely adheres to our target for present and balanced speech and melodic lead guitar and keys.
-The elevated bass region carries on into the low-mids, which tapers off in the center of the mid-range, so bass guitar harmonics, for instance, can clutter busy tracks a bit, relative to natural-sounding leads.
-The minor de-emphasis in the high-mids can weaken vocals very slightly when coupled with the low-mid emphasis.
+The elevated bass region carries on into the low-mids, which tapers off in the center of the mid-range, so bass guitar harmonics, for instance, can clutter busy tracks a little, relative to natural-sounding leads.

 Treble Profile: Target Compliance